 Hidden costs are avoidable when you look for them:

-• Compulsory (standard) deductible: This is set by regulation, not the insurer.
-Expect to pay Rs.
+- Compulsory (standard) deductible: Under this regulation, expect to pay Rs.
 1,000 or Rs.
 2,000 depending on your car.
 This applies every time you claim for own damage.

 Why buy car insurance from SMC Insurance?